 If you would like to become licensed with the University of Cincinnati, you will need to apply for a license through UC's licensing agency, the Collegiate Licensing Company (CLC).
 CLC is responsible for administering the licensing program, including processing applications, collecting royalties, and enforcing proper usage.
 Please click on the tabs below to find out more information about CLC and how to become licensed with UC.

-If you have a question as to whether or not you may use the University’s name or trademarks in association with your business, which is not answered on this website, please contact the University's Trademarks & Licensing Office.
+If you have a question as to whether or not you may use the University’s name or trademarks in association with your business, which is not answered on this website, please contact the University's Office of Trademark Licensing & Brand Engagement.

 Approved Internal Vendors

 All products bearing the University of Cincinnati's brand must be purchased from companies licensed by the University of Cincinnati.
-The office of Trademarks & Licensing and Central Purchasing together manage licenses to vendors that produce products for student organizations and University departments.
+The Office of Trademark Licensing & Brand Engagement and Central Purchasing together manage licenses to vendors that produce products for student organizations and University departments.
 If your organization or department is using University funds to purchase University branded products, below is the list of approved vendors.
 If you are not using University funds, you may consider using any of the University's licensed vendors (linked above).

 1870 Summit Rd.